-There is currently a teaching from some so called “scientist” that we are made of star dust.
-This is not science, for they produce no measurements or elemental amounts to prove such nonscientific nonsense, it is plan and simple rebellion to the creator.
+There is currently a teaching from some so-called “scientist” that we are made of stardust.
+This is not science, for they produce no measurements or elemental amounts to prove such nonscientific nonsense, it is plain and simple rebellion to the creator.
 We were made from earth dust.
 One doesn’t even have to read the Bible to know this, for as any reader of science fiction knows, we are earthlings, not starlings.

 . . . then the LORD God formed man of dust from the ground, and breathed into his nostrils the breath of life; and man became a living being.
 Gen. 2:7

 In the sweat of your face you shall eat bread till you return to the ground, for out of it you were taken; you are dust, and to dust you shall return.”
 Gen. 3:19